code-by-asad/code-by-asad/README.md

 # 🚀 re — Repository of Everything

 Hey there!
-I'm Arya (or whatever your name is 😄), a Class 9 student learning web development, cracking code, and preparing for IIT!
+I'm Asad (or whatever your name is 😄), a Class 9 student learning web development, cracking code, and preparing for IIT!

 This repository is a place where I:
 - 💡 Experiment with HTML, CSS, and JavaScript